akasuman/autonomous-ai-worker/README.md

 <br/>

-This project is a sophisticated, AI-powered system designed to operate with minimal human input.
-It autonomously researches topics using various news APIs, processes the data to generate summaries and keywords, and stores the results in a searchable knowledge base.
+The Knowledge Vessel is a full-stack web application designed to act as an automated research assistant.
+It fetches, processes, and summarizes information from the web, providing users with actionable insights on a professional, interactive dashboard.

 ---

-##  Features
+## ✨ Features

--   **🤖 Autonomous Research**: Fetches and processes information from multiple news sources with a resilient fallback system.
+-   **🤖 Autonomous Research**: Fetches and processes information from multiple news sources (GNews, NewsData.io, RSS) with a resilient fallback system.
 -   **📝 AI-Powered Summarization**: Utilizes Hugging Face models to generate concise, abstractive summaries for articles.
 -   **🔑 Automatic Topic Extraction**: Employs Natural Language Processing to identify and tag key topics and entities.
 -   **🧠 Vector Knowledge Base**: Stores article information in a Qdrant vector database for semantic "search by meaning" functionality.
--   **📊 Analytics Dashboard**: Provides high-level statistics on research tasks and stored documents.
+-   **📈 Financial Data Integration**: Fetches and displays detailed stock market data using the `yfinance` library.
 -   **🖥️ Modern Tech Stack**: Built with a robust FastAPI backend and a responsive Next.js frontend.

 ---

-##  Built With
+## 🛠️ Built With

-The project is built with a modern, scalable tech stack.

 -   **Frontend**: Next.js, React, TypeScript, TailwindCSS
 -   **Backend**: Python, FastAPI
 -   **Database**: PostgreSQL & Qdrant (via Docker)
 -   **AI/ML**: Hugging Face, Sentence-Transformers, TextBlob
+-   **Data Sources**: GNews API, NewsData.io API, `yfinance`, RSS Feeds

 ---

-##  Getting Started
+## 🚀 Getting Started

 Follow these instructions to set up and run the project on your local machine.